robinhood/faust/README.rst

 **Faust** is a Python library for writing streaming applications that are fault-tolerant and easy to use.

-It is used at `Robinhood`_ to build high performance distributed systems, and real-time data pipelines.
+It is used at `Robinhood`_ to build high performance distributed systems and real-time data pipelines that process billions of events every day.

 Faust provides both *stream processing* and *event processing*, sharing similarity with tools such as `Celery`_,